Ancient Vessels

 Great lake freighter

 The John Ericsson was a whaleback Great Lakes freighter designed by Captain A. McDougall and built in Superior, Wisconsin in 1896.
-It was named after a friend of Captain McDougall's who was the inventor of the first screw propeller.
-It was designed to carry freight on the rough waters of the Great Lakes.
-Its hull looks somewhat like a submarine and was designed so that the decks would be awash in rough seas.
+She was named after a friend of Captain McDougall's who was the inventor of the first screw propeller.
+She was designed to carry freight on the rough waters of the Great Lakes.
+Her hull looks somewhat like a submarine and was designed so that the decks would be awash in rough seas.

-The John Ericsson was 396' long with a 48' beam and a draft of 21'.
-It displaced 3200 tons.
-It was a good freight hauler but not popular with all skippers because it was difficult to handle in the wind when empty as it tended to "weathervane".
+The John Ericsson ship was 396' long with a 48' beam and a draft of 21'.
+Displaced 3200 tons, she was a good freight hauler but not popular with all skippers because it was difficult to handle her in the wind when empty as it tended to "weathervane".